5 Mistakes That New Raw Feeders Often Make - The Urban Pet Store

 • Feeding 80% muscle meat, 10% bone, and 10% organ meat in your dogs overall diet.
 Unless you prefer DIY raw feeding, the popular option is to buy 80-10-10 minces from your local pet store.
 (Hello everyone!)

-It seems a little complicated at first, but you'll be amazed at how easy this can be once you source a good selection and gain a better understanding of what your dog needs in the bowl.
+It seems a little complicated at first, but you'll be amazed at how easy this can be once you source a good selection and gain a better understanding of what your dog needs in the bowl!

 Mixing Raw and Kibble Together

 The idea of switching to raw is to improve our dogs health.
 If we're still feeding kibble, then we are offsetting the benefits that raw brings to the bowl by mixing it with something that's processed, cooked and contains a whole array of additives.
-Kibble (especially that's low quality) promotes inflammation, it's difficult to digest, and the sourcing of the ingredients are questionable.

 Not only does raw feeding alongside kibble kind of defeat the point, but the two require a different pH in the stomach to digest.
 Kibble will increase the pH in the stomach to digest the starch it contains (making it less acidic), but when the pH of the gut is increased, bacteria such as E. coli and salmonella are more likely to survive and cause digestive upset or illness in your dog.